kemunpus20/r3-app/doc/PRODUCTION.md

 # How to deply to Azure.

 ## Role and connectivity.
-- Application Server - Azure App Service
+- Application Server is Azure App Service
     - Connection : Client browser -> App Service (nginx -> gunicorn -> django)
     - All static files are inside the app service local file system using whitenoise middlwware.
-- Database Service - Azure Database for PostgreSQL
+- Database Server is Azure Database Service for PostgreSQL
     - Connection : App Service -> Database service (PostgerSQL)
     - All objects defined by models except media files are stored here.
-- Blob storage - Azure Blob Storage
+- Blob storage is Azure Blob Storage Service
     - Connection : Client browser -> Blob Storage.
     - All media files are stored here.

-## Preparations.
+## Setup account.
  1. Create your azure account.
  1. Create your resource group.
  1. Create your app service plan.